jesper-raemaekers/python-polarion/README.md

 This package allows the user to access many Polarion items like workitems, test run, plans and documents.

+# Maintainers needed!

+Hi All, I need some extra hands to keep this going.
+Please leave a comment here if you're interested [here](https://github.com/jesper-raemaekers/python-polarion/discussions/148)

 # Feature overview